 Further milestones to be announced later

-- Deadline for authors to submit papers (related to their presentation, poster presentation, post-panel or post-workshop paper) for publication in the Proceedings of TC44
+- Deadline for authors to submit post facto papers (related to their user presentation, late-submission poster presentation, post-panel or post-workshop paper) for publication in the Proceedings of TC44

 - Editing of all papers